HEALTH ACCESS COVENANT FOUNDATION

 "Moving from the Library to the Village Square"

-For over two decades, my journey in healthcare has been one of health data processing, studying policy papers, and teaching health systems.
-I have watched from the halls of academia as Health For All passed Nigeria by; as Nigeria failed to achieve any of the millennium development goals and Universal Health Coverage, UHC, movement appears to be stagnating until a robust national mandate breathed life into it.
-With this new momentum, the question keeps haunting me: When will the mother in the rural settlement feel the impact of the policy on my desk?
+For over two decades, I have watched from the halls of academia as Health For All passed Nigeria by; as Nigeria failed to achieve any of the millennium development goals and as Universal Health Coverage, UHC, movement appears to be stagnating until a robust national mandate breathed life into it.
+With this new momentum, a question keeps haunting me: When will the mother in the rural settlement feel the impact of these policies?

 Healthcare Access Covenant Foundation (HAC) is my answer to that question.

 We are not here to reinvent the wheel.
-We are here to make it turn.
-Health For All 2000 has gone by without a whimper.
-The health targets of Millenium Development Goals have passed without attainment.
-We are now in pursuit of Sustainable Development Goal 3.8.
-We are determined to achieve it.
+We are here to make it turn .
+We are in pursuit of Sustainable Development Goal 3.8.
+We espouse a solution to the last mile conundrum.

-This gap is stark in Ekiti: Ekiti State mandated community health insurance as far back as 2016.
-Yet, in 2026, there is no viable contributory community health insurance scheme in Ekiti.
-We still see the life of a road traffic accident victim depending not on a functioning health system, but on the desperate, ad-hoc donations of his townsmen.
+The challenge of the last mile is particularly stark in Ekiti despite a mandatory community health insurance scheme enacted into law in 2006.
+In Ekiti , we still see the life of a road traffic accident victim depending not on a functioning health system, but on the desperate, ad-hoc donations of his townsmen.

-We have documented the solution to the "last-mile" conundrum.
-Our leadership has authored the primary blueprints for this transition: The Strategic Path to Universal Health Coverage in Nigeria (ISBN 9789789611731) and Financing Universal Health Coverage in Nigeria (ISBN 9789789613724).
-These resources contain the practical steps needed for reform the health system to bridge the last mile gaps.
-We are now mounting non-party partisan practical steps to bring policy to the reality of remote men and women in Ekiti; To vulnerable poor people in Ekiti; To psychologically ill people in Ekiti; To everyone living below poverty line in Ekiti.
+We have documented the solution to the "last-mile" conundrum: The Strategic Path to Universal Health Coverage in Nigeria (ISBN 9789789611731) and Financing Universal Health Coverage in Nigeria (ISBN 9789789613724).
+We are now mounting non-party partisan but practical steps to bring policy to the reality of remote men and women in Ekiti; To vulnerable poor people in Ekiti; To everyone living below poverty line in Ekiti.

 When we succeed in Ekiti, we provide a blueprint for all of Southwestern Nigeria, and indeed the whole of Nigeria.